gergelyszabo94/csgo-trader-extension/README.md

 Current Features:
 --------------
+- Adds pricing info to inventories and tradeoffers along with totals
 - Adds an "Inspect in Browser..." button beside the default inspect button
 - Shows when an item's tradelock will expire and adds a countdown
 - Shows Doppler knives' phases